Aryan570/Hand_gesture_Minor_project/README.md

 # Home_automation_sub_Hand_gesture_Minor_project
 This is just a small part of the big project of home automation, that me and my mates are working on in the college, but this small part is a project on its own!
-Full Project of Home Automation is Work in Progress currently.

 # Hand Gesture Recognition

 This is a minor project on Hand Gesture Recognition using computer vision techniques.